Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Introduction

 Hadron resonances are powerful tools to study the properties of the late hadronic phase in ultrarelativistic heavy-ion collisions since the duration of such a phase is of the same order of magnitude as the resonance lifetimes (few fm/\textit{c})~\cite{Markert:2008jc}.
 Such resonances are influenced by interactions in the hadronic phase.
 If resonances decay before the kinetic freeze-out, the resonance yield reconstructed from the kinematics of the decay particles should decrease relative to the primordial resonance yield due to rescattering of the decay particles.
 Conversely, pseudo-elastic scattering of long-lived hadrons occurring after chemical freeze-out can generate resonances and potentially increase the observed yield.
 The balance between rescatterings and regeneration depends on the scattering cross sections of the decay products, the density of the produced hadron gas, the lifetime of the resonances, and the hadronic phase duration~\cite{Markert:2008jc}.
-Such a hot and dense medium cannot be usually expected to be produced in \pp collisions, in contrast to ultra-relativistic heavy-ion collisions.
-However, recent measurements in high-multiplicity \pp collisions ~\cite{ATLAS:2015hzw,CMS:2016fnw,ALICE:2021nir} showed some features resembling those observed in heavy-ion collisions, which are understood as due to the collective expansion of the medium.
-Thus, the study of resonance production in \pp collisions depending on the multiplicity of charged particles possibly provides insight into the role of the hadronic interactions in small systems~\cite{Sjostrand:2020gyg,Bierlich:2021poz,Acharya:2019bli}.
+Such a hot and dense medium usually cannot be expected to be produced in \pp collisions, in contrast to ultra-relativistic heavy-ion collisions.
+However, recent measurements in high-multiplicity \pp collisions ~\cite{ATLAS:2015hzw,CMS:2016fnw,ALICE:2021nir} showed some features resembling those observed in heavy-ion collisions, which can be understood as due to the collective expansion of the medium.
+Thus, the study of multiplicity-dependent resonance production in \pp collisions may provide insight into the role of the hadronic interactions in small systems~\cite{Sjostrand:2020gyg,Bierlich:2021poz,Acharya:2019bli}.